Skip to content

 The geological timescale

-• Conduct a laboratory experiment to model the processes of mold, cast and trace fossil formation, and evaluate the validity of the model
+• Conduct a laboratory experiment to model the processes of mold, cast and trace fossil formation, and evaluate the Loading of the Loading

 • Use sources to make observations of fossils to infer past ecosystem interactions and environmental conditions